INM-6/neao_use_case/README.md

 If all three tests pass, GraphDB and the Python interface implemented for this project are working properly.

 ### Running the analyses

 The first step is to execute the different Python scripts that implement some analyses of electrophysiology data (`/code/analyses` subfolder).
-A `bash` script runs all the scripts (3 examples for PSD, 2 examples for surrogates and the ISI histograms of artificial data) and outputs files to the `/outputs/analyses` folder, with respect to the root of this repository:
+A `bash` script runs all the scripts (3 examples for PSD, 2 examples for surrogates and the ISI histograms of artificial data), and outputs the files to the `/outputs/analyses` folder, with respect to the root of this repository:

 ```bash
 ./run_analyses.sh
 ```

 ### Inserting provenance data and ontology definitions into GraphDB